mjordan/GitBags/README.md

 </premis>
 ```

 This PREMIS document is not complete, but it illustrates one possible application of GitBags.
-Customize the [gitlog2premis_sample.py](https://github.com/mjordan/GitBags/blob/master/gitlog2premis_sample.py) script to suit your PREMIS requirements.
+It would be fairly easy to enhance the [gitlog2premis_sample.py](https://github.com/mjordan/GitBags/blob/master/gitlog2premis_sample.py) script to generate more complete PREMIS documents.

 ## License